8-bitStudio/3d-jelly/README.md

 - Username and password login through Jellyfin
 - Saved server, user, and token configuration on the SD card
 - Library and item browsing
 - 144p, 240p, and 240HQ available on old Nintendo 3ds systems.
 360p and 480p are available on New Nintendo 3ds systems.
-240M1 is **experimental**.
-It may be removed later.
-240M1 uses an older codec so the 3ds deocodes it faster
 - Experimental New 3DS H.264 hardware decode path

 ## Downloads